 The amount of the tax is indefinite ("up to 1%").
-We also don't even know who will pay this tax - right now, Proposition 21 is the buyer's obligation, but the County wants to put it on the seller next year!
-Also, the County cannot guarantee exemptions for first-time and fixedincome homebuyers.
-That's up to the legislature to do!
+We also don't even know who will pay this tax - right now, Proposition 21 is the buyer's obligation, but the County wants to puil to the selfer neet year!
+Also, the County cannot guarantee exemptions for first-time and fixedincome homebuyers, That's up to the legislature to doi.
 Proposition 21 doesn't contain these exemptions now.
-MAKE THEM FIX IT FIRST!!!
+MAKE THEM FIX IT FIRSTII!
 VOTE "NO" ON 211